 Contact: +66 9 0920 9885 | Harajuku Thailand Facebook

-Like its predecessor, expect stall after stall of good eats.
-There are 600 vendors selling just about everything from grilled steaks to classic Thai street food, so even picky eaters won’t go hungry here.
+Expect stall after stall of good eats.
+There are 700 vendors selling just about everything from grilled steaks to classic Thai street food, so even picky eaters won’t go hungry here.

 Don’t go spending all your Baht on food though.
 Spare a couple of bucks to pick up clothes too.
 There are vintage finds, streetwear, and tons of accessories to fit any fashion aesthetic.
 If you have trouble navigating the maze of stalls, get a tour guide to direct you straight to the more popular stalls.

 Address: Rama IX Road, Huai Khwang, Bangkok 10310, Thailand

 Contact: +66 92 713 5599 | Jodd Fairs Facebook

 4. 747 Cafe – Dining aboard a Boeing 747 aircraft

 Image credit: 747 Cafe via Facebook

 Bangkok has no lack of Instagrammable cafes and joining this long list is the 747 Cafe.
 But this isn’t just another repeat of minimalist interiors serving brunch.
 Here, you’ll be dining right in the fuselage of a hollowed-out Boeing 747 aircraft.